beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 Treasure value is a random number between `1` and `treasure_num * 1500`
 used when selling to the vendors.

-> In the original game, this was computed each time you traded with any
+> In the original game, the value was computed each time you traded with any
 > vendor.
-This allowed the player to just keep coming back until they
+This allowed the player to just keep coming back until they got a high
-> got a high number.
-An alternative implementation might set the value
+> number.
+An alternative implementation might set the value one time at the
-> one time at the beginning of the game in a range, and then have
+> beginning of the game in a range, and then have vendors offer a fixed,
-> vendors offer a fixed, per-vendor plus or minus on that value.
+> per-vendor plus or minus on that value.

 ## Weapons